For the past few months contractors have been working on behalf of Council to undertake much-need upgrade works to George Street, Thebarton.

 - Construction of new indented parking bays.

-The section of George Street from South Road to Dew Street is currently in a generally poor state of repair, particularly in relation to footpath and kerbing condition, as well as increased degrading of the road pavement.
+The section of George Street from South Road to Dew Street has been in a state of disrepair for many years, particularly in relation to footpath and kerbing condition, as well as increased degrading of the road pavement.

-Council has consulted with residents over several years and as a result has diligently considered a number of options for the reconstruction of George Street.
-Based upon feedback received that showed a strong desire to preserve the existing trees, Council has agreed to a plan that preserves the maximum number of trees while balancing the renewal of the existing infrastructure.
+Before undertaking works, Council consulted with residents over several years.
+We diligently considered a number of options for the reconstruction of George Street and, based upon feedback received that showed a strong desire to preserve the existing trees, agreed to a plan that preserved the maximum number of trees while balancing the renewal of the existing infrastructure.

 During the past five years this project has been in consideration, several reports and associated design solution options have been presented to Council.